wizard0822/content-machine-RAG/README.md

 - **Chain-of-Thought Reasoning**: The assistant uses logical reasoning steps to ensure it generates correct and meaningful insights.
 - **Data Verification**: If the query requires a factual answer, the assistant verifies claims against the stored context before responding.

+## LangWatch Integration
+LangWatch dashboard for monitoring and observability.

 ## Deployment

 ### Live on Hugging Face